 Ron has written travel stories about locations as diverse as Madagascar and Borneo, Venezuela and Vietnam.
-Yet sometimes the most intriguing stories are right on your doorstep, such as the Avebury stone circle in England.
+Yet the most intriguing stories are often right on your doorstep, such as the Avebury stone circle in England.

 THE MYSTERIOUS STONES OF AVEBURY

 “It (Avebury) does as much exceed in greatness the so reknowned Stonehenge, as a cathedral doeth a parish church.”
 (John Aubrey, 1649)